Kepler-1708 b-i is likely undetectable with HST: Discussion

 Although efforts to validate the existence of the satellite with HST would likely fail, a much more promising story unfolds if we consider instead using JWST.
 Now safely placed in its L2 orbit and into its commissioning phase, JWST and its NIRSpec instrument in particular promise to push exoplanet science into a new era defined by previously unobtainable data.
 The enhanced capabilities of JWST benefit exomoon hunting especially and will push many targets from the edge of detectability with HST into the realm of confident detections/non-detections.

-We did not perform the same injection-recovery exercise with a simulated NIRSpec prism light curve as we did with HST WFC3, but we intend to in future work once the noise properties have been established for faint stellar targets.
-Even without a detailed analysis however, we find that JWST's NIRSpec instrument offers four advantages to an exomoon transit observation over HST's WFC3.
+We did not perform the same injection-recovery exercise with a simulated NIRSpec prism light curve as we did with HST WFC3 This is because such an exercise is not yet possible- we created our artificial HST light curves by applying a systematic model fit to existing data, and JWST has yet to collect any comparable data.
+Once its noise properties have been established for faint stellar targets, in principle the same injection-recovery procedure carried out for HST could confidently establish JWST's capabilities.

+However, even before considering these eventual JWST observations, its NIRSpec instrument offers four tempting advantages to an exomoon transit observation over HST's WFC3.
 First, the NIRSpec's low resolution prism mode provides spectral intensities between 0.6-5.3\,$\mu$m\footnote{\href{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-operations/nirspec-bots-operations/nirspec-bots-wavelength-ranges-and-gaps}{JWST NIRSpec BOTS Operations}} as compared to WFC3's G141 grism's coverage between 1.075-1.7\,$\mu$m\footnote{\href{https://www.stsci.edu/hst/instrumentation/wfc3/documentation/grism-resources}{WFC3 Grism Resources}}.
-Star spot crossings produce wavelength dependent effects \citep{pontDetectionAtmosphericHaze2008} while transiting moons do not, so this increased span can help distinguish between the two explanations in the case of moon egress during planet transit.
+Star spot crossings produce wavelength dependent effects \citep{pontDetectionAtmosphericHaze2008} while transiting moons do not, so this increased spectral span can help distinguish between the two explanations in the case of moon egress during planet transit.
 Second, while HST must chunk long transits into multiple visits, JWST does not need to look away from its target and reacquire a guide star, even during high-gain antenna movements \citep{beanTransitingExoplanetCommunity2018}.
 This should mitigate target placement issues discussed in \ref{sub:injection}.
 Third, JWST's placement at L2 allows it to observe without interruptions caused by earth occultations, which allows for more time on target during a transit.
 Fourth, finally, and most obviously, JWST's mirror is >2.5x larger than HST's.
-This enormous difference in light gathering power is key to resolving the subtle dip of a transiting moon.
+This enormous difference in light gathering power will allow more precise observations at a far higher cadence and is key to resolving the subtle dip of a transiting moon.